sphinx-doc/sphinx/doc/tutorial/describing-code.rst

 how to write narrative or prose documentation in Sphinx.
 In this section you will describe code objects instead.

+Sphinx supports documenting code objects in several languages, namely Python, C, C++, JavaScript, and reStructuredText.
+Each of them can be documented using a series of directives and roles grouped by :doc:`domain </usage/restructuredtext/domains>`.
+For the remainder of the tutorial you will use the Python domain, but all the concepts seen in this section apply for the other domains as well.

 .. _tutorial-describing-objects:

 Documenting Python objects